oneup03/VRto3D/README.md

 # VRto3D

-OpenVR Driver that can render in SbS or TaB 3D.
+- OpenVR Driver that can render in SbS or TaB 3D.
+- Compatible games play great with a XInput controller.
+No motion controls required!
-Currently targeting OpenVR 2.5.1.
+- Currently targeting OpenVR 2.5.1.
-Windows-only solution currently, but there are other solutions on Linux like MonadoVR.
+- Windows-only solution currently, but there are other solutions on Linux like MonadoVR.

 ## Compatible 3D Displays